jon-cajacob/data-and-analytics/docs/01-book/01-chapter2/02-04-solution-design.md

 - Which of our business areas are growing and how profitable are they?
 - In which business areas should we focus and invest?
+- Which business areas need to be improved / fixed?
 - How successful is our strategy in product innovation?

-On a more **operational level**, a BI tool can support in day-to-day decision making and measure the operational goals with respective KPIs.
+On a more **operational level**, a BI tool can support in day-to-day decision making and measure the achievement of operational goals with respective KPIs.

 Consider the following examples on the operational level: